kennethlynne/angular-localstorage/README.md

 ====================

 Yet another local storage service for Angular.
-This service abstracts local storage, and lets the user handle data in collections rather than plain key value.
-This enforces proper namespacing.
-It handles serialization and deserialization of objects.
+This service abstracts local storage.
+It lets the user handle data in collections rather than plain key value pairs and handles serialization and deserialization of objects.

 TODO:
-* Expand readme
+* Rename repo to avoid collisions
 * Set up demo page using GitHub pages
 * Implement fallback to cookies if browser does not support local storage